Use branch policies to set the conditions for creating branches and submitting commits.

 Requesting a ticket (request identifier) for a commit or branch.

 You can create multiple branch policies.

-Branch policies set for a specific branch are applied first.
+Note: Branch policies set for a specific branch are applied first.
 Branch policies that use wildcards to match multiple branches are applied in the order they are arranged.
 The top wildcarded policy takes precedence over those under it.

 Create a branch policy